Fundlan

 What is Fintech?

 The word “fintech,” which combines the terms “financial” and “technology” in English, refers to cutting-edge technologies that aim to automate and enhance the use of financial products and services.
-Consequently, a fintech is an organization that uses an advanced and modern digital technological solution to optimize a financial service.
+Consequently, a fintech organization uses an advanced and modern digital technological solution to optimize a financial service.

-These technologies are aimed at enhancing consumer access to financial services and include the use of cell phones for mobile banking, investing, borrowing, and cryptocurrencies.
-Fintech firms are made up of both new and established financial institutions and technology enterprises that aim to compete with or improve upon the use of the financial services offered by traditional financial firms.
+These technologies are aimed at enhancing consumer access to financial services and include using cell phones for mobile banking, investing, borrowing, and cryptocurrencies.
+Fintech firms are made up of new and established financial institutions and technology enterprises that aim to compete with or improve upon the use of the financial services offered by traditional financial firms.

 What is Fintech